-- Introduce your child to new places at quiet times, gradually increasing the amount of time she spends there over subsequent visits.
+- Introduce your child to new places at quiet times, gradually increasing the amount of time she spends there in later visits.

-- Let your child try ear plugs to help with sound sensitivities.
+- Let your child try ear plugs or noise-cancelling headphones to help with sound sensitivities.

 going somewhere – they might be able to adjust a few things to make it